redpanda-data/connect/website/docs/configuration/about.md

 Most sections represent a component type, which you can read about in more detail in [this document][components].

 These types are hierarchical.
-For example, an `input` can have a list of child `processor` types attached to it, which in turn can have their own `condition` or even more `processor` children.
+For example, an `input` can have a list of child `processor` types attached to it, which in turn can have their own `processor` children.

 This is powerful but can potentially lead to large and cumbersome configuration files.
 This document outlines tooling provided by Benthos to help with writing and managing these more complex configuration files.